 Overriding a template file

-To change the content a file, just place a file with the same name in the same directory withing the child template.
-HelpNDoc will use this file instead of the parent template one.
-As an example, if the parent template contains the file "index.pas.html" it is possible to override this file by creating a file names "index.pas.html" in the child template with alternative content.
+To change the content of a file, just place a file with the same name in the same directory within the child template.
+HelpNDoc will use this file instead of the one from the parent template.
+As an example, if the parent template contains the file "index.pas.html" it is possible to override this file by creating a file named "index.pas.html" in the child template's folder with alternative content.

 How is it working